-The Chinese city of Suzhou is located about 8,500 kilometers from Norderstedt.
-What connects the two cities with each other: Both are home to a location of the adhesive specialist tesa – There is a large production plant in eastern China, and the company headquarters is in northern Germany.
-Dr. Nela Ren knows both places.
+The Chinese city of Suzhou is located about 8,500 kilometres from Norderstedt.
+What connects the two cities with each other: Both are home to a location of the adhesive specialist tesa – There is a large production plant in eastern China, and the company's headquarters is in northern Germany.
+Dr Nela Ren knows both places.
 She worked in Suzhou until mid-2019.
-Since then she manages a laboratory for the development of adhesive tapes in the area of rubber technology at the Norderstedt Research Center.
+Since then she has managed a laboratory for the development of adhesive tapes in the area of rubber technology at the Norderstedt Research Centre.
 “I’m very happy to have the chance to work here.
-It allows me to gain new perspectives and additional qualifications,” emphasizes Ren.
+It allows me to gain new perspectives and additional qualifications,” emphasises Ren.

-Dr. Nela Ren works for tesa since 2006.
-She has a doctoral degree in chemistry and first started as a process engineer at the plant in Suzhou (China), then switched to research and development, initially as a product developer and later as head of the Application Solution Center.
-Since mid-2019, Ren has been working as a laboratory manager in the Research Center at the tesa headquarters in Norderstedt.
+Dr Nela Ren has worked for tesa since 2006.
+She has a doctoral degree in chemistry and first started as a process engineer at the plant in Suzhou (China), then switched to research and development, initially as a product developer and later as head of the Application Solution Centre.
+Since mid-2019, Ren has been working as a laboratory manager in the Research Centre at the tesa headquarters in Norderstedt.
 In her case, tesa practices the reverse of the widespread model of expatriation (temporary posting of employees from headquarters to another country) – impatriation.

 new adhesive tapes:

-When she moved to Germany, her superiors and the HR department fully encouraged and supported her, says the Chinese, who was born in Inner Mongolia.
+When she moved to Germany, her superiors and the HR department fully encouraged and supported her, she says, Chinese and born in Inner Mongolia.
 “They opened the door for me to get to know work processes and the corporate culture at the headquarters,” says Ren.
 Of course, the company also benefits from her experience and expertise: As a so-called ‘inpat’, Ren brings an international perspective to the company headquarters, which is a crucial feature in the global age.
 It’s no coincidence that she was given a special project: To create a concept for Technology and Product Development in the course of an investment project in Asia.
 “My advantage is that I know employees, structures and processes at the headquarters as well as in Asia,” says Ren.

 “I’m very happy to have the chance to work here.
 It allows me to gain new perspectives and additional qualifications.”